Santa Trinita

 Domenico Ghirlandaio

-Histories of St. Fracis
+Histories of St. Francis

 The Resurrection of the Boy

-Cappella Cialli-Seringhi
+Cialli-Seringhi Chapel

 Bicci di Lorenzo

-The Madonna in Majesty with Saint
+The Madonna in Majesty with Saints - 1430

-Lights and shadow
+Light and shadow

 Bicci di Lorenzo

-Coronation of the Vierge
+Coronation of the Virgin - c.
+1430

-Salimbeni Chapel
+Salimbeni-Bartolini Chapel

-Lorenzo Monaco
+Lorenzo Monaco - Fresco

 Wedding of Mary

-Lorenzo Monaco altarpiece
+Lorenzo Monaco - Altarpiece

 Spini Chapel